 Any homeowner with a nicely finished basement has been faced with the threat of water seepage, a problem that invariably leads to damaged valuables, not to mention wasted time and money.
-At the first sign of water seepage, some waterproffing companies will attempt to tackle the job from the inside.
-A professional full service waterproofing company such as Atlas Restoration, however, provides homeowners with a variety of basement repair solutions, including the application of an exterior foundation waterproofing membrane.
+At the first sign of water seepage, some waterproofing companies will attempt to tackle the job from the inside.
+A professional full-service waterproofing company such as Atlas Restoration, however, provides homeowners with a variety of basement waterproofing repair solutions, including the application of an exterior foundation waterproofing membrane.

 An exterior foundation waterproofing membrane is a below-ground waterproof barrier.
 Typically they are rolled-good or sheet products that are liberally affixed to the wall, or cold fluid applied sealants made of flexible asphalt modified polyurethane that can be applied to the foundation with a hand trowel, a roller, or with spray equipment.
 The benefit of the liquid product is that upon curing, it becomes a single seamless unit designed to protect your home from water penetration, while still allowing the normal expansion and contraction due to heat and cold.